-Halifax-based developer of CO2-injected concrete wins multi-million-dollar prize | CBC News
+Halifax-based developer of CO2-injected concrete wins multimillion-dollar prize | CBC News

-Halifax-based developer of CO2-injected concrete wins multi-million-dollar prize
+Halifax-based developer of CO2-injected concrete wins multimillion-dollar prize

 CarbonCure one of two winners in U.S.-sponsored contest tackling climate change

-A Nova Scotia company that injects carbon dioxide into concrete — making it stronger while lowering its carbon footprint — has taken home a multi-million dollar prize in a global competition aimed at tackling climate change.
+A Nova Scotia company that injects carbon dioxide into concrete — making it stronger while lowering its carbon footprint — has taken home a multimillion-dollar prize in a global competition aimed at tackling climate change.

 CarbonCure Technologies is one of two grand prize winners of the NRG COSIA Carbon XPrize, which began in 2015, lasting three rounds over the course of 54 months, according to a news release on the company's website.